gtModLoader/osgt-qol/README.md

 Core Patches:
 - CRC Integrity Check bypass - Required for code modification to work
-- About Menu attribution - Adds credits for the modification & lists loaded in user patches
+- About Menu attribution - Adds credits for the modification & lists all the loaded in user patches
 - Secure Item Manager - scans to-be-downloaded files for path traversal attempts, stopping & warning the user on detection

 User Patches: